curl/everything-curl/get/linux.md

 ## Fedora

-Fedora Workstation and other Fedora based distributions use 'dnf' to install packages.
+Fedora Workstation and other Fedora based distributions use `dnf` to install packages.

 Install the command-line tool with: